pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 ### <a id="apply-maven-type"></a> `--maven-type`

 This specifies the type of artifact that the Maven project produces.
-This flag is optional, and is set by default as `jar` by the supply chain.
+This flag is optional and is set by default as `jar` by the supply chain.

 ### <a id="apply-maven-version"></a> `--maven-version`

-Definition of the the current version of the Maven project.
+Definition of the current version of the Maven project.

 ### <a id="apply-source-image"></a> `--source-image`, `-s`